 We incur costs to implement cloud computing arrangements that are hosted by third parties.
-Such costs are capitalized during the application development phase and are included in other non-current assets on the consolidated balance sheets.
+Cloud computing costs are presented net of accumulated amortization of \$30 million and \$19 million as of February 1, 2025 and February 3, 2024, respectively.
+Such costs are capitalized during the application development phase and are included in prepaid expense and other current assets or other non-current assets on the consolidated balance sheets.
 Once a project is substantially complete and ready for its intended use, we amortize the costs on a straight-line basis over the contractual term of the cloud computing arrangement, which is typically one to seven years.